AI

 1. Problem Definition: Systematic AI begins with clearly defining the problem or objective the AI system intends to address.
 This involves understanding the domain context, identifying stakeholders' needs, and establishing measurable goals and success criteria.

 2. Data Acquisition and Preparation: Data plays a crucial role in AI systems.
-Systematic AI involves acquiring relevant data from diverse sources, ensuring its quality, and pre-processing it to make it suitable for AI model training.
+Systematic AI involves acquiring relevant data from diverse sources, ensuring its quality, and preprocessing it to make it suitable for AI model training.

 3. Algorithm Selection and Development: Systematic AI involves selecting appropriate AI algorithms or methodologies based on the problem requirements and data characteristics.
-This may include experimenting with different algorithms, tuning parameters, and optimising performance.
+This may include experimenting with different algorithms, tuning parameters, and optimizing performance.

 4. Model Training and Validation: Once the algorithm is selected, systematic AI entails training the AI model on the prepared data and validating its performance using appropriate evaluation metrics.
 This may involve techniques such as cross-validation, holdout validation, or bootstrapping.